What Does Arizona’s “Right to Work” Law Mean?

 It's true.
 Arizona is a right-to-work state.
 According to NFIB.com, the law was first established in 1946.

-According to Article 25 of the Arizona Constitution, there's a benefit for workers, which says, "no person can be compelled to join or pay dues to a union as a condition of employment."
+Article 25 of the Arizona Constitution provides a benefit for workers, which says, "No person can be compelled to join or pay dues to a union as a condition of employment."

 Workers have the freedom to choose whether to join a union and to do so without fear of losing their jobs.

 The law is also good for employers.
-It allows businesses greater flexibility when hiring staff and managing their workforce.
-Employers don't have to adhere to an agreement with a union, which can dictate the terms of employment.
-This lets employers keep labor costs under control without the disruption from striking workers.
+It enables businesses to have greater flexibility when hiring staff and managing their workforce.
+Employers are not required to adhere to an agreement with a union, which can dictate the terms of employment.

 It can get tricky when employers have a workforce that's made up of both union and non-union workers, however.